mssujith/home/cv.md

 * Geometrics Softwares (SeisImager/SW, SeisImager/2D, Seismodule Controller Software, etc)
 * Origin

-## Graphic design software
-***
-* Inkscape
-* GNU Image Manipulation Program (GIMP)

 ## Achievements
 ***
+* Selected for [INSPIRE Fellowship Program](http://online-inspire.gov.in/Account/INSPIREProgramme), from Ministry of Science and Technology, Government of       India.
 * Belongs to the top 1% in Higher Secondary Examination, Board of Higher Secondary Examinations, Kerala, 2017.
-* Selected for [INSPIRE Fellowship Program](http://online-inspire.gov.in/Account/INSPIREProgramme), from Ministry of Science and Technology, Government of       India.
 * First prize in All Kerala Inter School Space Quiz Competition conducted collaboratively by [VSSC](http://www.vssc.gov.in/), [LPSC](https://www.lpsc.gov.in/) & [IISU](https://www.isro.gov.in/about-isro/isro-inertial-systems-unit-iisu) of [ISRO](https://www.isro.gov.in/), in Central zone of Kerala and visited [SDSC Sriharikota](https://en.wikipedia.org/wiki/Satish_Dhawan_Space_Centre) for the launch of [PSLV C-37](https://en.wikipedia.org/wiki/PSLV-C37) in 2017.

 ## Relevant Attended Talks
 ***
+* International Petroleum Technology Conference (IPTC) 2021.
 * Webinar on Groundwater monitoring using observations from NASA’s Gravity Recovery and Climate Experiment (GRACE) missions conducted by
   NASA ARSET on june 25, 2020.
 * Colloquium on The origins of modern Indian biodiversity: Climate implications by Prof. Ashok Sahni on March 6, 2020.